SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-MMT Nucleotide Metabolism I+II_Dalton.md

 			1. not gonna be fully inhibited if only AMP is abundant, requires both.
 	5. f.
 Balancing nucleotide synthesis  - basically prpp synthetase, inhibited by amp, adp, etc.
 ---
-1. Deoxyribonucleotide biosynthesis - not a separate pathway, simply convert them to the deoxy form
+1. Deoxyribonucleotide biosynthesis - not a separate pathway, ==simply convert them to the deoxy form==
-	1. a.
-Ribonucleotide reductase function and regulation
+	1. a. ==Ribonucleotide reductase function== and regulation
 		1. generally the only enzyme we realy use, we would turn the ribonucleotide to deoxyribonucleotide.
 		2. reduction of ribonucleotides, 2-hydroxyl reduced by **thioredoxin -> dNDP**
 		3. reduced thioredoxin regen by NADPH from PPP